Karthik0008/Karthik0008/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning BCA bachelor of computer applications
 - 💞️ I’m looking to collaborate on software companies
-- 📫 karthikudayan1@gmail.com use this mail mail id to contact me
+- 📫 karthikudayan1@gmail.com use this mail id to contact me

 <!---
 Karthik0008/Karthik0008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.